From Ovulation to Pregnancy

 Whether it's your first pregnancy or not, it's completely normal to make several attempts before getting pregnant.
 Statistically speaking, you are more likely to conceive after trying for a year than in just one month.
 The odds of conceiving after three, six and twelve months of trying are estimated at 68%, 81% and 92% respectively, so don't give up hope!

-We are exposed to various sources of stress in everyday life.
-The pressure related to conception can add anxiety.
-When you fail to get pregnant quickly, you worry more and more and try all possible solutions.
-However, the best thing to do is to try to relax.
-Stress affects your fertility, and putting pressure on yourself only makes the situation worse.
+We are exposed to various sources of stress in daily life.
+Conception-related pressure can add anxiety.
+When you can't get pregnant quickly, you worry more and more and try all possible solutions.
+However, it is best to try to relax.
+Stress affects your fertility, and putting pressure only makes the situation worse.

-At the age of 22, a woman is most fertile, with a 20-30% chance of getting pregnant at each attempt.
-By the age of 35, her chances have decreased by 50%, while her partner's sperm count decreases by 35% by the age of 30.
+At 22, a woman is at her most fertile, with a 20-30% chance of conceiving per cycle.
+By age 35, this chance drops by 50%, while a man's sperm count starts to decline by 35% around age 30.